questdb/dasher-fe/README.md

 We are evaluating:

-1. What you do with the component
+1. How you handle the rows
-2. How you handle the API
+2. How you constructed your "table"
-3. How you handle the page route
+3. Did you handle stats?
+How?
 4. How you package the PR

 There is also an **optional** [THOUGHTS.md](thoughts.md) page.